Provost’s Professional Development Award in Faculty Precepting

-The 2018 Provost's Research and Professional Development award is granted to Dr. Tina Zappile.
-Her funded project is "Developing a Digital Advising Curriculum for the New Political Science International Affairs Concentration."
-Her project will prepare students to compete in internship and job opportunities in foreign service or other international affairs organization via a guided set of advising tools and experiences.
-We congratulate Tina and thank the Provost for her support of the award.
+The 2019 Provost's Research and Professional Development award is granted to Dr. Kaite Yang, Psychology.
+Her funded project is "Creating a Research Portfolio Template for Psychology Students."
+Her project will prepare students to document their research and internship experiences for employment and graduate school opportunities.
+We congratulate Dr. Yang and thank the Provost for her support of the award.

 Examples of possible projects include:

 - Request for time for research/professional development in advising.
 Support for time provided through a summer stipend or overload.